gvwilson/buildtogether.tech/src/git-team/index.md

     we speak to each other."
 We'll talk about this more in [%x fairness %].

-How we [%i "code review!responding to" %]respond[%/i%] to reviews is just as
+How we respond[%i "code review!responding to" %] to reviews is just as
 important:

 Be specific in replies to reviewers.